sermons/faith-sight/slides/slides.md

 + Thomas went to India, preaching to Brahmin
   + Brahmin (婆罗门): priests of Hindu (印度) temples, teachers, highest-ranking caste
+  + founded 7 churches in Kerala, SW India
-+ died in E. India, speared through by a Brahmin
++ died in Chennai, SE India, speared through by a Brahmin

 ---
 <span class="ref">31</span>